 In the previous decisions in this case, the obvious had already been decided in the Cancellation Division and also in the Board of Appeal of the European Patent and Trade Mark Office (EUIPO): As regards the comparison of the signs of the word mark SHERPA, it is clear that they are identical.
 This was not questioned by the parties to the dispute and was not the subject of the current ruling either.

-The Court of Justice of the European Union (CJEU) had two questions to decide: Were there any errors in assessing the genuine use of the earlier mark?
+The Court of Justice of the European Union (CFI) had two questions to decide: Were there any errors in assessing the genuine use of the earlier mark?
 And were the identity or similarity of the goods and services correctly assessed?

 Evidence of genuine use of the earlier mark